bantianyue/EvoCUA/README.md

 ## 🙏 Acknowledgements

-We sincerely thank the open-source community for their outstanding contributions to the Computer Use Agent field:
+We sincerely thank the open-source community for their outstanding contributions to the Computer Use Agent field.
+We are grateful to **Xinyuan Wang** ([OpenCUA](https://github.com/xlang-ai/OpenCUA)) and **Tianbao Xie** ([OSWorld](https://github.com/xlang-ai/OSWorld)) for their insightful discussions, valuable feedback on evaluation, and continuous support throughout this project.
+Their pioneering work has greatly inspired and advanced our research.

-- **[OSWorld](https://github.com/xlang-ai/OSWorld)** — Tianbao Xie and team for creating the most influential benchmark in the Computer Use Agent domain
-- **[OpenCUA](https://github.com/xlang-ai/OpenCUA)** — Xinyuan Wang and team for pioneering open-source Computer Use Agent research.

 We are committed to giving back to the community and will continue to open-source our research to advance the field.

 ---